Induction Generator: Types & Working Principle

 Permanent Magnet Low-Speed Generator

-Figure 8 Permanent Magnet Low-Speed Generator
+Figure 8 Cutaway View of a Magnet Low-Speed Generator Diagram

 Permanent magnet generators use expensive rare earth neodymium magnets and can have either inner or outer rotors.

-When the rotor begins to turn, the magnetic field cuts across the stator coils, and a voltage is generated in the stator coil.
+When the rotor begins to turn, the magnetic field cuts across the stator coils and a voltage is generated in the stator coil.
 Because the stator coils are in the stationary part of the generator, the permanent electrical connections at the terminal end of each coil allow voltage to be taken off the stator coils without brushes or slip rings.

 The main advantage of the PM generator is its simple design (it does not require an exciter).
-It requires very little maintenance because it can be completely sealed and it does not use brushes.
+It requires very little maintenance because it can be completely sealed, and it does not use brushes.

 Figure 9 shows the internal parts of a permanent magnet generator used in a wind turbine.

-Permanent Magnet Generator Parts/Components
+Permanent Magnet Generator Labeled Diagram

-Figure 9 Permanent Magnet Generator
+Figure 9 Permanent Magnet Generator Labeled Diagram

-Early PM generators were small generators used primarily for charging batteries, or they were used with a small inverter to provide a low-power ac.
+Early PM generators were small generators used primarily for charging batteries, or they were used with a small inverter to provide a low-power AC.

 Today, PM generators are used in wind turbines of various sizes, including very large ones such as offshore turbines.